 Recently, the price of Bitcoin surged by thousands of dollars in a matter of a week.
 Other cryptocurrencies have also seen considerable growth in their value, including Dogecoin and Cardano.
 Even then, it is hard to predict what will be the next move of the market and where the prices of cryptocurrencies will go from here.

 To stay updated with the top legal cryptocurrencies in Canada, you can check out their prices on NDAX.

 Are you in Canada?
 Headquartered in Calgary, Alberta, NDAX has quickly grown to be one of the top cryptocurrency exchanges in Canada.
-NDAX's feature-rich trading platform gives both beginner and advanced traders a world-class trading experience to buy, sell, deposit and withdraw Bitcoin and nine other high market-cap cryptocurrencies with unmatched security.
+NDAX's feature-rich trading platform gives both beginner and advanced traders a world-class trading experience to buy, sell, deposit and withdraw Bitcoin and 14 other high market-cap cryptocurrencies with unmatched security.